Cardiology Advertising: Digital Marketing to Cardiologists

 Lookalike Audiences and Hashtags

 For example, there are quite a few cardiology associations for MDs and DOs to join, but their social media accounts target patients with tips on which foods to eat for cardiovascular health or how to identify a heart attack.
 In general, patients wildly outnumber cardiologists on these accounts.
-If you build your campaigns on them, you’ll end up targeting primarily patients.
+If you build your campaigns around them, you’ll end up primarily targeting patients.
 With some detailed investigation, we recommend building cardiology advertising based on audiences engaging with the following types of accounts:

 • Conferences